Marketing Strategy Blog

 Core Web Vitals

 Core Web Vitals (CWV) are an important subset of Page Experience and should be a focus of your technical SEO.
-There are currently three metrics that make up Core Web Vitals:
+There are currently three SEO metrics that make up Core Web Vitals:

 • Largest Contentful Paint (LCP) – How long it takes to render images or blocks of text